o3de/o3de/Code/Framework/AzToolsFramework/AzToolsFramework/Entity/EntityPresets/README.md

 ```

 The editor writes this exact shape when saving user presets, so the quickest way to author a gem
-file is to build the presets in **Manage Presets…**, then copy them out of the project's
+file is to build the presets in **Manage Presets...**, then copy them out of the project's
 `Registry/EntityPresets.json`.

 | Field | Meaning |